 Nicolas J. Rotsko

-Mr. Rotsko focuses his practice on complex business litigation and disputes with the federal government, including bid protests and contract claims.
-He provides strategic counseling that integrates the firm’s regulatory, corporate, banking, tax and government affairs capabilities to achieve clients’ objectives.
-He is also is a member of the Canadian Cross Border Team.
+Mr. Rotsko focuses his practice on high-stakes, complex litigation between private businesses and against state, local and federal governments, including contract disputes, constitutional violations and challenges to agency action.
+He provides strategic counseling that integrates the firm’s litigation, regulatory, corporate, banking, tax and government affairs capabilities to achieve clients’ objectives.
+Mr. Rotsko is the firm’s Government Contracts Practice Team Leader.

-Mr. Rotsko’s government contracts practice involves bid protest disputes that arise during the solicitation and award process; strategic advice regarding the FAR, CICA, CDA, the Concessions Policy Act of 1965, and the National Park Service Concessions Management Act of 1998; and asserting claims against the federal government in the U.S. Court of Federal Claims, where he previously served as a law clerk to the Honorable Victor J. Wolski.
-He also has experience with False Claims Act issues and internal investigations.
+Mr. Rotsko’s government contracts practice involves bid protest disputes that arise during the solicitation and award process; strategy and compliance advice regarding the Federal Acquisition Regulation, Competition in Contracting Act, Contract Disputes Act, and other statutes and regulations governing contracting activity.
+He has litigated substantial monetary claims against the federal government in the U.S. Court of Federal Claims, where he previously served as a law clerk to the Honorable Victor J. Wolski.

-Prior to joining Phillips Lytle, Mr. Rotsko worked as an attorney in Washington D.C. focusing on judicial nominations and vetting cabinet-level political appointees.
-During law school Mr. Rotsko served as a judicial intern to the Honorable Nathan D. Mihara of the California Court of Appeal (6th District), and to the Honorable Nathan L. Hecht of the Texas Supreme Court.
+Prior to joining Phillips Lytle, Mr. Rotsko worked as an attorney in Washington, D.C. on judicial and cabinet-level nominations.
+During law school, he served as a judicial intern to the Honorable Nathan D. Mihara of the California Court of Appeal (6th District), and to the Honorable Nathan L. Hecht of the Texas Supreme Court.